Equity at NFF

 As an organization whose primary business is to provide capital and financial advice, NFF is best able to address inequity by helping community-centered organizations gain control of financial resources.

-We acknowledge that our access to financial and social capital, and the fact that we have been white-led for 40 years, gives us privilege that many organizations on the front lines fighting inequity do not have.
+We acknowledge that our access to financial and social capital, and the fact that we were white-led for our first 40 years, gives us privilege that many organizations on the front lines fighting inequity do not have.
 We will use our position to advocate for change in the nonprofit sector to build a more equitable nonprofit financial system and actively support grassroots organizations in championing their own needs.

 Our aim is for every aspect of our work to advance racial equity.
 This will require a variety of efforts, some already in place, to evaluate growth opportunities to ultimately guide us to a new way of working with our clients and within our organization.